 A double bond is formed when two pairs of electrons are shared between the two participating atoms.
 It is represented by two dashes (=).
-Double covalent bonds are much stronger than a single bond, but they are less stable.
+Double covalent bonds are much stronger than single bonds, but they are less stable.

-Example: Carbon dioxide molecule has one carbon atom with six valence electrons and two oxygen atom with four valence electrons.
+For example, a carbon dioxide molecule has one carbon atom with six valence electrons and two oxygen atoms with four valence electrons.

 To complete its octet, carbon shares two of its valence electrons with one oxygen atom and two with another oxygen atom.
 Each oxygen atom shares its two electrons with carbon, and therefore there are two double bonds in CO2.

-Oxygen-Molecule: In the formation of the oxygen molecule, each oxygen atom has six electrons in their valence shell.
-Each atom requires two more electrons to complete their octet.
-Therefore the atoms share two electrons each to form the oxygen molecule.
-Since two electron pairs are shared there is a double bond between the two oxygen atoms.
+Oxygen Molecule: In the formation of the oxygen molecule, each oxygen atom has six electrons in its valence shell.
+Each atom requires two more electrons to complete its octet.
+Therefore, the atoms share two electrons each to form the oxygen molecule.
+Since two electron pairs are shared, there is a double bond between the two oxygen atoms.

-Ethylene Molecule: In ethylene, each carbon atom shares two of its valence electron with two hydrogen atoms and remaining two electrons with the other carbon atom.
-So there is a double bond between the carbon atoms.
+Ethylene Molecule: In ethylene, each carbon atom shares two of its valence electrons with two hydrogen atoms and the remaining two electrons with the other carbon atom.
+So, there is a double bond between the carbon atoms.

 A triple bond is formed when three pairs of electrons are shared between the two participating atoms.
-Triple covalent bonds are represented by three dashes (≡) and are the least stable types of covalent bonds.
+Triple covalent bonds are represented by three dashes (≡) and are the least stable type of covalent bonds.

-In the formation of a nitrogen molecule, each nitrogen atoms having five valence electrons provides three electrons to form three electron pairs for sharing.
+For example, in the formation of a nitrogen molecule, each nitrogen atom having five valence electrons provides three electrons to form three electron pairs for sharing.
 Thus, a triple bond is formed between the two nitrogen atoms.

 Polar Covalent Bond

 This type of covalent bond exists where the unequal sharing of electrons occurs due to the difference in the electronegativity of combining atoms.
-More electronegative atom will have a stronger pull for electrons.
+More electronegative atoms will have a stronger pull for electrons.
 The electronegative difference between the atoms is greater than zero and less than 2.0.
 As a result, the shared pair of electrons will be closer to that atom.